Petzyo Dog Food Review

 I’m a big fan of raw patties as a convenient way of offering your dog excellent unmolested nutrition.
 They come frozen, so all you need to do is take a patty out of the freezer in the morning for your dog’s evening meal.

-All three formulas in the Petzyo BARF range are single protein, so great if your dog has a sensitivity to a specific meat.
 You’ll find a combination of raw meat, ground bone, and organs such as liver and kidney as the most nutrient-rich animal ingredients.

 Like the Petzyo dry food formulas you’ll find a range of vegetables and fruits, and eggs as a complete-protein source.